intel/device-modeling-language/doc/1.4/language.md

 ```
 x = default(...);
 ```

+In addition to `default`, there exists the [`templates` member of objects](#template-qualified-method-implementation-calls) which allows for calling the particular implementation of a method as provided by a specified template.
+This is particularly useful when `default` _can't_ be used due to the method overriding implementations provided by multiple hierarchically unrelated templates, such that `default` can't be unambiguously resolved (see [Resolution of overrides](#resolution-of-overrides).)
+Unlike `default`, `templates` can also be used even outside the body of the overriding method.

 DML supports _compound initializer syntax_ for the arguments of called methods, meaning arguments of struct-like types can be constructed using